zammad/zammad-admin-documentation/integrations/slack.rst

 First of all, please go to your slack workspace - go to administration => Manage Apps.
 If you don't have an app yet, you can simply add a new one - just search for `` Incoming WebHooks`` and customize the app to your needs.
 Choose (or create) the channel Zamma should post it's information to and press on "Add Incoming WebHooks integration".
-If you're ready, copy the provided WebHook-URL and go to your Zammad installation.
+If you're ready, copy the provided WebHook URL and go to your Zammad installation.

 .. hint:: You need administrative rights on the Slack Workspace.
-The Link to the App-Directory is normally ``https://[workspace-name].slack.com/apps`` .
+The link to the app directory is normally ``https://[workspace-name].slack.com/apps`` .

 .. image:: /images/system/slack-add-incoming-webhook.jpg

 .. image:: /images/system/slack-incmoing-webhook-configuration.jpg

-To configure the slack integration, log in to Zammad and go to Admin-Settings -> Integrations (System) => Slack .
+To configure the slack integration, log in to Zammad and go to Integrations (System) => Slack in the admin panel.
-Here you can choose on what evens Zammad should post information about a ticket to your Slack-Channel.
+Here you can choose on what evens Zammad should post information about a ticket to your Slack channel.
 Next you need to device what groups shall be affected by this, as anybody with access to that specific Slack channel can read at least parts of the ticket this might be a privacy issue, if you select the wrong groups.
 The username is simply the name that Zammad uses as display name inside the Slack chat.
 The channel defines the Slack channel the information is being posted in.
 As last option, you can set a custom icon for posting to slack.